mougiakouel/QGIS-Training-Manual/introduction/overview.rst

 In the Layers list, you can see a list, at any time, of all the layers available to you.

-.. note:: |note| A vector layer is a dataset, usually of a specific kind of object, such as roads, trees, etc. A vector layer can consist of either points, lines or polygons.

 Expanding collapsed items (by clicking the arrow or plus symbol beside them) will provide you with more information on the layer's current appearance.